liormat401/Habima-project/README.md

 ## Personal Reflection
 As a junior with zero work experience in a role like this and without the guidance of a senior or a dedicated technology team, I am incredibly proud of what I've accomplished.
 The journey to think,create and implement these changes has been a tremendous learning experience.

-While the solutions I've developed have made impact, I recognize that there is room for improvement.
+While the solutions I've developed have made positive impact, I recognize that there is room for improvement.
 There is need for better automation and dedicated software to handle the work processes described above.
 This would enhance efficiency.
 But as I said above,there was no budget for software if the tasks-method would go back to hourly payment.